Skip to content

 You should also check to see if you need any extra licensing in your state.
 For example, if you’re in California and doing fence installation jobs worth over $500, you’ll need to register with the Contractors State License Board.

-You’ll need startup capital to get your fencing business off the ground.
-Figure out what you have to purchase, including fencing equipment, and then figure out where that funding will come from.
+You’ll need capital to start your fencing business and get it off the ground.
+Figure out what you have to buy, including fencing equipment, and then figure out where that funding will come from.

 These are just a few options for getting small business funding: